PhD, Adjunct Professor

-Main current research themes: cultural encounters in medicine and healthcare, mobility, networks and making of knowledge (with focus on Southern Africa and British empire), history of development work.
+Main current research themes: cultural encounters in medicine and healthcare, healers, mobility, networks and making of knowledge (with focus on Southern Africa and British empire), history of development work.

 Candidates’ seminar, African history, colonial and imperial history, historical methods and methodology, Brittish and Scottish history.

 Ten most important publications